 How HEARD Works

 Schools use a variety of different channels to communicate with and organize families.
 Taken together, these channels create an unmanageable volume of communication for teachers and families, making it hard to filter what’s important and engage effectively.

 HEARD is a private social network that consolidates many of these channels into one multi-purpose hub.
 Accessible on any device and in any language, HEARD enables a school community to connect, communication, collaborate, and make home-school connections in a way that’s easy, effective and inclusive.

 HEARD enables teachers to give parents a regular window into the day’s learning.
 More and more surveys point to parents’ desire to get more information on curriculum and what is being taught.
 Long newsletters capturing what happened a week ago aren’t as helpful as daily bite-size glimpses of current class activity.
 These snapshots of learning are not only easier for teachers to share, but provide more regular and relevant opportunities for parents to engage their child beyond “how was school today?”
 Families are better informed and can help support teachers and their child.

 A December 2017 feedback survey of teachers on HEARD showed that 100 percent of teachers surveyed said they would recommend HEARD to a fellow educator and 83% said HEARD met their needs “very well” or “extremely well.”
 Teachers agreed HEARD enables parent engagement (89%), is an effective tool in communicating with parents (83%), and supports home-school connections (78%).

 A focus group with Spanish-speaking families showed that families like seeing what’s happening in class via HEARD and want more communication about learning concepts and how to support children at home.
-An English-speaking family focus group revealed that getting updates from the class and shared articles from other parents was the most useful aspect of HEARD and the level of detail teachers used when posting about class learning was the most liked aspect of HEARD.
+Another family focus group revealed that getting updates from the class and shared articles from other parents was the most useful aspect of HEARD and the level of detail teachers used when posting about class learning was the most liked aspect of HEARD.

 Engaging More Families